 Afternoon dragged in Mr. Morales’s history class.
 Sunlight streamed through dusty windows; most kids barely listened.
 In the back, guys were messing around while Roberto sat quietly.
 Juancho leaned toward him with a cocky grin.

 —Hey man… what’s the deal?
-Did Fuensalida kick you off the team ‘cause you suck?
+Did Fuensalida kick you off the team ‘cause you sucked?

 —Yeah!
 Tell us the truth, man!
-Did he drop you ‘cause you couldn’t stop a ball to save your life?
+Did he drop you ‘cause you couldn’t stop a ball if your life depended on it?

 (Everyone bursts out laughing — though they all know Roberto was the brick wall in defense.)